-Shopfront to Western Front Stage 5 Global History: The Making of the Modern World and Australia How did industrialisation, imperialism and significant events such as the First World War impact on how people in The Rocks lived, worked and thought?
+Shopfront to Western FrontStage 5 Global History: The Making of the Modern World and Australia How did industrialisation, imperialism and significant events such as the First World War impact on how people in The Rocks lived, worked and thought?
 Students work as archaeologists to interpret a unique archaeological site, examine authentic artefacts, and delve into the lives of real families who lived in The Rocks between the mid-18th and early 20th centuries.
 Using a range of archaeological, written and photographic sources, this program incorporates key historical concepts and skills such as continuity and change, cause and effect, perspective and empathetic understanding.
+Cost: \$15 per student "The students thoroughly enjoyed the experience, it was evident that the program significantly enhanced their understanding both the Revolution and World War I. The way the excursion brought these historical periods to life was truly impressive and provided our students with a learning experience that went beyond the classroom.
+Our guides' knowledge & enthusiasm contributed to the overall success. of the excursion.
+Given the positive feedback & the educational value of the program, we will rebook for 2025!"
+Teacher, St Mary and St Mina's Coptic Orthodox College

-Cost: \$14 per student Groundwork: Archaeology at The Big Dig Stage 5 Elective History; Stage 6 Ancient History and History Extension How do historians and archaeologists investigate, record, reconstruct and interpret the past?
+Groundwork: Archaeology at The Big Dig Stage 5 Elective History; Stage 6 Ancient History and History Extension How do historians and archaeologists investigate, record, reconstruct and interpret the past?
 What types of questions do they ask?
 What ethical issues are involved in the excavation, conservation and interpretation of a site, and its presentation to the public?
 Students use written and archaeological sources to undertake an inquiry-based investigation into topics such as the lives of real men and women who lived and worked in The Rocks in the 19th century; the impact on them of the Industrial Revolution; and the sociocultural identity of The Rocks.
-Cost: \$14 per student

-Groundwork: Extended Full-day program Stage 5 Elective History; Stage 6 Ancient History and History Extension This full-day interactive program begins with a practising archaeologist discussing their fieldwork experiences.
+Cost: \$15 per student Groundwork: Extended Full-day program Stage 5 Elective History; Stage 6 Ancient History and History Extension

+This full-day interactive program begins with a practising archaeologist discussing their fieldwork experiences.
 Students tour The Big Dig site, examine artefacts, gain exclusive access to the Dawes Point Battery site, and explore The Rocks Discovery Museum.
 They encounter a range of archaeological and written evidence, reflect on the roles of archaeology, science and history in contemporary society and consider related ethical issues.
 As Australia's largest urban archaeological site, The Big Dig excavation in 1994 uncovered over one million artefacts.
 Unlike The Rocks, Dawes Point had contained a large and relatively undeveloped area since 1788, primarily due to its military use.
 In studying and exploring both sites, students gain a greater understanding of the style and manner in which people lived in colonial Australia in the 18th and 19th centuries.
-Full-day program (9.30am - 2.15pm) Cost: \$25 per student "An excellent program, tied in perfectly with where we were in the course - Preliminary HSC Ancient History & Stage 5 History Elective.
-Students liked all components of the program."
-Teacher, Keira High School
+Full-day program (9.30am - 2.15pm) Cost: \$26 per student